Large deviations of multiscale multivalued McKean-Vlasov stochastic systems: Abstract

 \section{Abstract}

 This work concerns about multiscale multivalued McKean-Vlasov stochastic systems.
-First of all, we establish the well-posedness for multivalued McKean-Vlasov stochastic systems under non-Lipschitz conditions.
-Then for multiscale multivalued McKean-Vlasov stochastic systems with parameters, in accordance with the values of these parameters we obtain four different average principles.
-Finally, based on these results, a large deviation principle is presented by a weak convergence approach.
+First of all, we use a contractive mapping principle to establish the well-posedness for fully coupled multivalued McKean-Vlasov stochastic systems under non-Lipschitz conditions.
+Then for multiscale multivalued McKean-Vlasov stochastic systems with small noises, we prove a large deviation principle by a weak convergence approach.
+As a by-product, two averaging principles are obtained.

 \rm